top of page

 RB | UCF | 5’9 | 208

-Strengths: Harvey is a quick and elusive back who can create a ton of separation.
-He has impressive short-area burst and is really good when taking it to the outside.
-Harvey is a patient runner who plays with vision and creativity.
-Weaknesses: Harvey is definitely undersized as a between the tackles NFL back.
-Sometimes his creativity can work against him, getting caught behind the LOS Bottom Line: Harvey has the skillset to be a solid complimentary/rotational back.
+Strengths: Harvey is a quick, elusive back who creates separation with ease.
+He has impressive short-area burst and excels when bouncing runs to the outside.
+Harvey is a patient runner who operates with vision and creativity.
+Weaknesses: He’s definitely undersized for a between-the-tackles role at the NFL level, and at times his creativity can backfire, leading to negative plays behind the line of scrimmage.
+Bottom Line: Harvey has the skill set to be a solid complementary or rotational back in the NFL.

 Grade: Round 4